cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Building a Pipeline
 -------------------
-To create a batch pipeline, you can use either command line tools or Hydrator Studio.
+To create a batch pipeline, you can use either command line tools or the CDAP Application Studio.

-To use Hydrator Studio to create a batch pipeline:
+To use the CDAP Application Studio to create a batch pipeline:

 - Specify *Data Pipeline* (the ``cdap-data-pipeline`` artifact) as the application template for your pipeline.

 - Click the icons in the left-sidebar to select the plugins you would like included in your pipeline.
-In addition to the :ref:`action plugins <cask-hydrator-plugins-actions>`, the :ref:`transform plugins <cask-hydrator-plugins-transformations>`, and certain of the :ref:`analytics plugins <cask-hydrator-plugins-analytics>`, you can use any of the :ref:`batch source plugins <cask-hydrator-plugins-batch-sources>` or the :ref:`batch sink plugins <cask-hydrator-plugins-batch-sinks>`.
+In addition to the :ref:`action plugins <cdap-pipelines-plugins-actions>`, the :ref:`transform plugins <cdap-pipelines-plugins-transformations>`, and certain of the :ref:`analytics plugins <cdap-pipelines-plugins-analytics>`, you can use any of the :ref:`batch source plugins <cdap-pipelines-plugins-batch-sources>` or the :ref:`batch sink plugins <cdap-pipelines-plugins-batch-sinks>`.

 - Typically, you will need at a minimum a source, a sink, and any optional transformations or analytics that are required between the source and sink stages.